-Hunting rifle scopes are the most common type of rifle scopes.
-For this reason, this is the biggest riflescope category on our website.
-Even though there are many types of hunting riflescopes, there are some characteristics that many of them share.
+Hunting riflescopes are the most common type of riflescopes.
+For this reason, this is the biggest category on our website.
+Even though there are many types of hunting-riflescopes, there are some characteristics that many of them share.

 Both ring and rail mounting options are available.
-Hunting riflescopes are the only riflescope category where rail mounting is available, but it is only available with some middle-class and premium hunting riflescopes.
+This is the only category where rail mounting is available, but it is only available with some middle-class and premium scopes.
 There are four rail mounting standards altogether (the rail option offered depends on the manufacturer):

 Schmidt & Bender Polar T96 2.5-10x50 with a S & B Convex rail

 Tube diameters of 30 mm and 25.4 mm are the most common.

 Scopes with a 34mm tube are rare – Schmidt & Bender Polar T96 series is one of the few that use it.

 Zeiss Victory V8 and Blaser Infinity are equipped with a 36mm tube,

 whilst Swarovski dS is equipped with a tube that measures 40 mm in diameter.

 It is important to note that tube diameter does not affect the light transmission rate.

 Riflescope for hunters is equipped with low-profile, capped elevation and windage turrets.
 After a scope is zeroed (at 100 m), most users won't make any further adjustments to the windage and elevation.
 For this reason, the turrets are capped to prevent unwanted rotation.